metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ]
 ```

-Now restart VSCode on your host system and under `Remote Explorer` in VSCode you'll find an option
+Now restart VSCode on your host system and in `Remote Explorer` in VSCode you'll find an option
 to open VSCode to remote host, once you connect select `WindowsFirewallRuleset` to be your default
 remote directory for connection.